SaladTechnologies/salad-kitchen-docs/content/docs/guides/getting-started/206-digital-hygiene-and-your-salad-balance.md

   account.
 - Never, ever, using the same password elsewhere.

-These steps and others will help protect the Balance that your computer worked so hard to earn, and ensure that you’re the one benefiting from it, not some hacker.
-We’re doing everything we can on our end to ensure your safety, but cybersecurity is a two way street, and we need your help to walk it properly.
+These steps and others will help protect the Balance that your computer worked so hard to earn, and ensure that you're the one benefiting from it, not some hacker.
+We're doing everything we can on our end to ensure your safety, but cybersecurity is a two way street, and we need your help to walk it properly.